MaxMelcher/AzureDevOps.WikiPDFExport/README.md

 The tool is developed as .NET 5 application, therefore you need to have the runtime installed.
 Download is available [here](https://dotnet.microsoft.com/download).
-It requires a x64 windows runtime.
+It requires a x64 windows or linux runtime.

 ## 🔽 Download